-A live view of the solar system and planet positions
+A Live View of the solar system and planetary positions today

 This site brings you face to face with the solar system as it is now... and also how it was and how it will be.